rsp/pg-scott/README.md

 This is the classical [Scott database](http://www.orafaq.com/wiki/SCOTT) (EMP, DEPT, BONUS, SALGRADE) for use in PostgreSQL.

-See [docker-pg-scott](https://github.com/rsp/docker-pg-scott) and [docker-pg-scott-nulldept](https://github.com/rsp/docker-pg-scott-nulldept) for Docker images that include a PostgreSQL server with data from [pg-scott.sql](#pg-scottsql) and [pg-scott-nulldept.sql](#pg-scott-nulldeptsql) respectively, that automatically start the `psql` shell to play with the data interactively.
+See [docker-pg-scott](https://github.com/rsp/docker-pg-scott) and [docker-pg-scott-nd](https://github.com/rsp/docker-pg-scott-nd) for Docker images that include a PostgreSQL server with data from [pg-scott.sql](#pg-scottsql) and [pg-scott-nd.sql](#pg-scott-ndsql) respectively, that automatically start the `psql` shell to play with the data interactively.
 (Not yet - Work in progress...)

 Data
 ----